singapore9/singapore9/README.md

 Currently work with high-loaded web-services + microservices and different bots (Telegram, Slack).

-Programming is my passion 🤪 and the reason why you can see a lot of repos here ⬇.
+Programming is my passion 🤪 So you can see for yourself a lot of repos here ⬇.

 ###### P.S.: i'm not in Singapore, yet.